Websites

 Times-Up!

-Two aspects of their web presence were produced by us.
+Two aspects of their web presence are produced by me.
 One is a photo gallery that allows the public to post their own content.
 Each submission is automatically resized and has a thumbnail generated in order to reduce storage and bandwidth requirements.
 The allowable size, thumbnail size and number of images on a page are all customizable by a few settings.
 An administrative interface exists to remove and edit content.

 The other is the calendar.
 Listings are created by volunteers using a private web interface.
 Viewers can choose between calendar and list formats.